Best Night Driving Glasses: See More Clearly After the Sun Sets

 These HD night vision lenses help prevent eye fatigue, which could lead to headaches and improve color clarity, giving you a natural and clear vision on your drive.
 What we liked most about these is the way they look.
 Their design is very modern compared to other nighttime driving glasses and the large lens size prevents more light from getting through to your eyes.

 They come with an adjustable Al-Mg frame, meaning you’ll get to custom fit them to your head.
 Their elastic and durable arms and nose pad help to add comfort, so you won’t have to fidget with them on the drive.
 They come with a 56-millimeter lens that gives a nice yellow tint and come in four frame colors.

 However, as good as these are against preventing eye strain, they do not come in a clip-on form for anyone with prescription glasses.
 You could wear them over your eyeglasses, but it is not recommended due to them potentially slipping off.

 - Night driving glasses don’t always work for the person wearing them.
 This is because all eyes act and behave differently.
 If they don’t seem to be working for you, we suggest trying a different pair to compare results.

 - For anyone with prescription eyeglasses, you can find clip-on nighttime driving glasses that fit over your glasses.
 This will help keep the same prescription without having to buy another pair of glasses.

 Q: How can I test them to see if they work?

-A: You can test a pair of the nighttime driving glasses by turning your phone screen to the brightest setting, then viewing it through the glasses.
+A: You can test a pair of nighttime driving glasses by turning your phone screen to the brightest setting, then viewing it through the glasses.
 Rotate the glasses 90 degrees until you see the color change.
 The shifting color is the polarization taking effect.

 Q: How do I tell if they are working on the road?